maraujop/django-MultiWidgetLayout/README.md

     <input id="id_address_field_2" type="text" name="test_field3_2" class="addresswidget" />

 Compared to `MultiWidget`, the differences are:

 * `widgets` parameter no longer exists.
 * `layout` The layout is a list of the fields that will be rendered.
 If the string is one of the keys in `widgets` dictionary, that will be replaced by the html rendered by that widget.
 Otherwise your string will be formatted using the class `attrs`.

 ## Bugs or Suggestions

 This is an experiment to improve the rendering of MultiWidgets.
-I have openned a ticket in Django to see if the concept is accepted, meanwhile you can use this.
+I have openned <a href="https://code.djangoproject.com/ticket/16959">a ticket in Django (#16959)</a> to see if the concept is accepted, meanwhile you can use this.
 If you have suggestions or you come across bugs, please open an issue.